Russian Bear: In Maps

-In Cartoons
+In cartoons

-The Russian Bear has also been depicted in political cartoons, especially in the British publication Punch.
-One of the earliest uses of the bear's connection to Russia was in the late 18th century when a British cartoon put Catherine the Great's head on a body of a bear ridden by the Russian General Potemkin.
+The Russian bear has also been depicted in political cartoons, especially in the British publication Punch.
+One of the earliest uses of the bear's connection to Russia was in the late 18th century, when a British cartoon put Catherine the Great's head on a body of a bear ridden by Russian General Grigory Potemkin.
 The Napoleonic Wars also had bears used to represent Russia alongside other animals, such as the Lion of England.
-In the Crimean War, Russia was portrayed as a bear multiple times, especially in Punch cartoons showing a bear holding a Turkey representing the Ottoman Empire which is given the subtitle "Turkey in danger?"
+During the Crimean War, Russia was portrayed as a bear multiple times, especially in Punch cartoons showing a bear holding a turkey representing the Ottoman Empire which is given the subtitle "Turkey in danger?"
 Representation of the Russian bear continued in cartoons throughout the 19th century and the early 20th century.
 In the First World War, many Punch cartoons referred to Russia using a bear to represent the empire.

-The cartoons, however, didn't always represent Russia through war or expansion it also used the bear to describe internal problems.
+The cartoons, however, did not always represent Russia through war or expansion but also used the bear to describe internal problems.
 Sometimes the bear is shown as injured from war or internal problems.
-Especially after the January Uprising in Poland, where a Russian bear is fighting a woman meant to represent the Poles.
+Especially after the January Uprising in Poland, a Russian bear is portrayed fighting a woman who represents the Poles.

-Use in the Soviet Era
+Use in the Soviet era

 The bear image was, however, on various occasions (especially in the 20th century) also taken up by Russians themselves.
-Having the bear cub "Misha" as the mascot of the 1980 Moscow Olympic Games was evidently intended to counter the "big and brutal Russian Bear" image with a small, cuddly and smiling bear cub.
+Having the bear cub "Misha" as the mascot of the 1980 Moscow Olympic Games was evidently intended to counter the "big, brutal Russian Bear" image with a small, cuddly, and smiling bear cub.

-In Ronald Reagan's successful 1984 re-election campaign, he used the bear motif in the famous "Bear in the woods" ad, which claimed that he recognized the existence of a Soviet threat, and that his opponent denied its existence.
+In Ronald Reagan's successful campaign to be re-elected President of the United States in 1984, he used the bear motif in the famous "Bear in the woods" ad.
+It claimed that Reagan recognized the existence of a Soviet threat to the United States and the "First World", while his opponent Walter Mondale denied its existence.